Best Small Business Cargo Vans - Size, Gas Mileage, & More

 7. Traversing Urban Locations

 Choosing a van with a short wheelbase will also make it easier to park.
 In urban locations where parking space is limited, this is a huge benefit.
-Some of the best vans with a shorter wheelbase include the Ford Transit 130" WB MR, the ProMaster 136" LR and the Savana/Express with a standard wheelbase.
+Some of the best vans with a shorter wheelbase include the Ford Transit 130-inch wheelbase, the ProMaster 118-inch wheelbase and the Savana and Express with a standard wheelbase.

 Small Work Vans vs. Large Cargo Vans